eclipse-wildwebdeveloper/wildwebdeveloper/README.md

 Contribution of Code and Documentation are welcome as [GitHub Pull Request](https://github.com/eclipse/wildwebdeveloper/pulls).

+Developer mailing-list can be accessed at https://accounts.eclipse.org/mailing-list/wildwebdeveloper-dev

 Continuous integration is available on https://jenkins.eclipse.org/wildwebdeveloper/

-Quality analysis is available on [SonarCloud](https://sonarcloud.io/dashboard?id=eclipse-wildwebdeveloper).